 Nimba (Neem)

 Neem leaves contain a treasure trove of antimicrobial elements that confer superb merits for skin health.
-The dried, crushed, and finely ground leaves, when applied topically on skin affected by eczema as neem leaf powder/paste, is an amazing natural remedy that heals inflamed, peeling skin and mollifies burning, redness, hence serving as an effective herbal treatment for eczema.
+The dried, crushed, and finely ground leaves, when applied topically on skin affected by eczema as neem leaf powder/paste, are an amazing natural remedy that heals inflamed, peeling skin and mollifies burning, redness, hence serving as an effective herbal treatment for eczema.

 Additional Herbs To Combat Eczema And Itching